TomONeill/Seriesfeed-Importer/README.md

 </ul>

 # About userscripts
-This is a userscript which you can use in combination with a browser extension to inject JavaScript (Greasemonkey, Tampermonkey).<BR />
+This is a userscript which you can use in combination with a browser extension to inject JavaScript (Greasemonkey, Tampermonkey).
 This means new functionality can be added, or bugs can be fixed on (discontinued) websites.<BR />
 DO NOT INSTALL USERSCRIPTS YOU DON'T TRUST!
 Check always for urls like the @domain tag at the top of a script before installation.
 Sensitive data (like usernames, passwords, or banktransactions even, may be sent to other sources.